 7. You’ll have more choices for college

-8. You’ll be able to build your competitiveness for programmes
+8. You’ll be able to build your competitiveness for scholarships

 While you’re researching scholarships and applying a year and a half before you’re ready to leave, you’ll also have time to build up your resume and make it stronger for the application process.
-The studentships are often granted on the basis of merit.
+Scholarships are often granted on the basis of merit.
 But they are also granted for extracurricular activities, music, sports, performance arts, and other areas of interest.
-You’d be surprised by some of the specializations for which opportunities are available.
+You’d be surprised by some of the specializations for which scholarships are available.

 9. You can make use of the breaks to run searches